 There are two British Standards for sprinkler systems in operation: BS 9251:2021 – Sprinkler Systems for Residential and Domestic Occupancies. (formerly BS 9251: 2014) BS EN 12845:2004 – Fixed Fire Fighting Systems.
 Automatic Sprinkler Systems.
 Design, Installation and Maintenance.
 If you would like to read more about BS 9251 or read more about the product requirements for...

-Read MoreUltrasafe, Unit 1 Bowlings Corner, Marley Lane, Battle, East Sussex, TN33 0RE
+Read MoreUltrasafe, Unit 1, Bowling Corner, Marley Ln, Battle, UK, TN33 0RE

 U2 Farriers Court, Horsefair Green, Thorne, Doncaster, South Yorkshire, UK, DN8 5EE